brene/docs/content/reference/simple-api.md

 }
 ```

-### Connected nodes
+### Traverse your data graph

-To traverse your data graph and collect information on a node that is connected to your currently select node by courtesy of a [relation](./platform#relation), you can add the connected node in your query and specify a sub selection on it.
+You can traverse your data graph inside a query by including the field of a specific [relation](./platform#relation) and adding nested fields inside the now selected node.

 > Consider the following project setup: the `Post` and `User` models are related via the `author` and `posts` fields.
-Then any query for posts will contain the connected `user` node, and any query for users will contain the connected `posts` node.
-To include information on the author of a specific post, you could send this query
+Any query for posts will expose the `user` field, and any query for users will expose the `posts` field.
+To get information on the author node connected to a specific post, you could send this query:

 ```graphql
 query {